Xiphiros/uma-parent-tracker/README.md

 * **`version`**: The schema version number.
 This helps with migrating data in future updates.
 * **`goal`**: An object containing your goal parent definition.
 * **`roster`**: An array of objects, where each object represents a parent in your roster.

+---

+### Data Source & Credits

+The skill and character datasets used in this application are sourced from the incredible work done by Alpha123 on the [uma-tools](https://github.com/alpha123/uma-tools) project, specifically the [umalator-global](https://github.com/alpha123/uma-tools/tree/master/umalator-global) dataset.
+This tool would not be possible without their effort.

+### Special Thanks

+Thank you to the following people for their help with testing and feedback:

+*   *Diabellstar*
+*   *Sloovy*